GSA/code-gov-front-end/config/site/examples/docs/privacy-policy.md

 ### Linking Policy

-The pages on code.gov may include hypertext links or pointers to information created and maintained by other public and private organizations.
+The pages on Code.gov may include hypertext links or pointers to information created and maintained by other public and private organizations.
 GSA provides these links and pointers solely for our visitors' information and convenience.
-When visitors select a link to an outside website, they are leaving the code.gov site and are subject to the privacy and security policies of the owners/sponsors of the outside website.
+When visitors select a link to an outside website, they are leaving the Code.gov site and are subject to the privacy and security policies of the owners/sponsors of the outside website.

 The inclusion of links and pointers to websites is not intended to assign importance to those sites or to the information contained on those sites.
 It is also not intended to endorse or recommend any views expressed or products or services offered on these sites.